govau/content-guide/_content-types/video.md

 Get to the point early on.

-Think visually and show don’t tell.
+Think visually.
+Show, don’t tell.
 What you show on the video should describe what is being said to reduce the narrative.

 ### Make short videos